 3. Reach a shared decision

 7. Prescribe safely

 10. Prescribe as part of a team

-You will work in practice with an assigned practice assessor; a registered healthcare professional and experienced prescriber with suitable equivalent qualifications for the programme.
-Apprentices may also work with other practice supervisors (for example, other non-medical prescribers, pharmacists or doctors) where relevant to gain a wider understanding of prescribing practices.
+You'll work in practice with an assigned practice assessor, a registered healthcare professional and experienced prescriber with suitable equivalent qualifications for the course.
+You may also work with other practice supervisors (for example, other non-medical prescribers, pharmacists or doctors) where relevant to gain a wider understanding of prescribing practices.

 We don’t currently display entry requirements for United States.
 Please contact the Student Admin team on email@example.com or 0191 515 3154.

 Apprentices must hold current NMC registration as Registered Nurse (Adult) with post registration experience of at least six months and be employed by a local provider of community health services (NHS Trust) with the contractual support of their employer to undertake the 18 month (78 week) apprenticeship programme followed by an End Point Assessment period of three months.
 The programme requires 590 hours of learning in practice alongside the 590 hours of theory.
 During ‘off-the-job’ learning in the workplace, students must have access to the support and oversight of a Practice Supervisor, a Practice Assessor and an assigned Academic Assessor who have appropriate experience in district nursing.

 Applicants must hold Maths and English GCSE at a minimum of Grade C or numerical grade 4 to 9 (or equivalent).
 The academic programme team will be able to offer advice and support with this.
 As this programme is level 7, programme apprentices must be ready to study at level 7 and hold an Honours Degree of 2:2 or above in a first degree or have significant, relevant and recent level 6 study.